June 29, 2020

 We’ve spent years building a diverse and dedicated coaching staff, full of decorated champions, current and former college athletes, and students of the game.
 Get to know them and learn what drives them to coach.

 Club One indoor athletes train at Court One Athletics in Tempe, Arizona.
-The space touts 45,000 square-feet of solid maple flooring with nine volleyball courts.
+The space touts 45,000 square-feet of solid maple flooring with nine volleyball courts, each equipped with free video live-streaming.
 We’re privileged to practice on one of best flooring systems in the country, made with a one-inch foam sub-floor that allows for softer landings and fewer injuries.

 Court One Athletics

 We recommend playing one to two seasons in our Rec program and/or on your school team before committing to indoor club volleyball.
 To have success in club, you should love the sport, have a passion for improving your skills, and be ready to compete as part of a team.